mark-watson/hy-lisp-python-book/manuscript/datastores.md

 =>
 ~~~~~~~~

+### Using Relational Database as a Backend for rdflib

+First, install the Python SQLAlchemy RDF library:

+        pip install rdflib_sqlalchemy

+## Wrap Up

 We will go into much more detail on practical uses of RDF and SPARQL in the next chapter.
 I hope that you worked through the REPL examples in this section because if you understand the basics of using the **rdflib** then you will have an easier time understanding the more abstract material in the next chapter.